girlscript/winter-of-contributing/Web_Development/FrontEnd/CSS_Buttons/readme.md

    ```

-  <li>Colored Borders:</li>
+* Colored Borders:
 Use the “border” property to add a coloured border to a button.

-    <br>Syntax:
+Syntax:

+    ```
     .button {
     background-color: white;
     color: black;
     border: 2px solid #4CAF50; /* Green */}

-  <li>Hoverable Buttons:</li>
+    ```

+* Hoverable Buttons:
 Use the “:hover” selector to change the style of a button when you move the mouse over it.
 You can Use the transition-duration property to determine the speed of the "hover" effect.

-  <br>Syntax:
+Syntax:

   ```